chocobanaa/FCND-Estimation-CPP/README.md

 After ran the simulator, I calcuated standard deviation using the logged data samples
  -> GPS X data : 0.707 / Accelerometer X data : 0.485

-So I set the following value which was obtained by rounding sample cov to the first decimal place.
+So I set the following value obtained by rounding sample cov to the first decimal place.
 - MeasuredStdDev_GPSPosXY : 0.7
 - MeasuredStdDev_AccelXY : 0.5